Skip to Content

 What is a Barndominium?

-As long as the barndominium falls within a USDA-eligible area, it is possible to do a one-time close USDA construction loan in order to build and finance a barndominium.
+Yes, you can use a USDA loan for a barndominium.
+As long as the property is located in a USDA-eligible rural area and meets the program's property and eligibility requirements, it is possible to do a one-time close USDA construction loan to build and finance a barndominium.

-One of the biggest challenges of building or purchasing a barndominium is getting a loan for it.
+One of the biggest challenges of building or purchasing a barndominium is securing a loan.
 Lending requirements on home loans can be strict, and barndominiums are a specialty type of residential housing that not all lenders will approve.

 Conventional loan lenders that do approve barndominiums may require a large down payment or a nearly perfect credit score.
-However, USDA loans are a handy alternative that helps you avoid the need for all that.
-USDA loans don’t require a down payment and have fairly lenient eligibility criteria.
-And the good news is that you can get a USDA loan for a barndominium as long as you meet the income limits and property requirements.
+However, USDA loans are a handy alternative that helps you avoid all that.
+USDA loans don’t require a down payment and have fairly lenient eligibility criteria, and the good news is that you can get a USDA loan for a barndominium as long as you meet the income limits and property requirements.

 USDA Property Eligibility for Barndominiums

-The property needs to meet a few basic requirements to get a USDA home loan approved.
+The property needs to meet a few basic requirements for USDA home loan approval.

-• Fall within a designated USDA rural area
+• USDA-Eligible Area: The property must fall within a designated USDA rural area.

-• Not be a commercial or investment property – farms, rental homes or other income-producing properties aren’t eligible for USDA financing unless they’re no longer in commercial use
+• Non-Commercial Use: The property cannot be a commercial or investment property.
+Farms, rental homes, or other income-producing properties aren't eligible for USDA financing unless they're no longer in commercial use.

-• Be accessible from a paved or all-weather road
+• Road Access: The property must be accessible from a paved or all-weather road.

-• Have fully operational heating and cooling systems
+• Heating and Cooling: The home must have fully operational heating and cooling systems.

-• Have suitable plumbing and water flow for waste removal
+• Plumbing: The home must have suitable plumbing and water flow for waste removal.

 USDA Credit and Income Eligibility for Barndominiums